b-harvest/Canto/x/liquidstaking/spec/abci.md

 1. An orange insurance with a lower fee rate (3%) than the blue insurance (5%) was offered.
 However, as all chunk slots are already occupied, and the epoch transition has not occurred yet, the orange insurance remains in a pairing state without being applied.
 2. Validator A double signs, but as of now, no evidence has been submitted, and therefore, no penalty has been imposed.
 3. The epoch has been reached, and the orange insurance is paired with the chunk, while the original blue insurance transitions into an unpairing insurance.
 4. Evidence of a double sign by Validator A is submitted and accepted.
 During this process, the delegation shares of the chunk that were originally with Validator B become affected, resulting in the chunk's delegation shares differing from the `sharesDst` in the `ReDelegation` object.
-This indicates a change in the delegation due to the penalty imposed on Validator A.
+This indicates a decrease in the delegation shares due to the penalty imposed on Validator A.
 5. In the upcoming epoch, the unpairing insurance will be responsible for covering the loss incurred due to the penalty imposed on Validator A.

 The cause of the slashing occurred **before the epoch (re-pairing)**, so the unpairing insurance (blue one) is responsible for covering the loss because that loss is not related to the paired insurance (orange one).
 This rule applies even in cases where the paired insurance and the unpairing insurance point to the same validator.